 Leave a comment

-I Found God today in honest conversations about the beauty of death.
+I Found God today in a story of giving and caring.

 Leave a comment